 Bal Yeraeh u’Bal Yematze

 One can assume there are no bal yeraeh or bal yematze (owning chometz) issues regarding owning any medicine on the chometz-free list.
 The reason is because we rely upon information provided by the company.
-Furthermore, even if a tablet contains chometz it is unlikely that a k’zayis of chometz is in the entire container; therefore, there is no prohibition of ownership over Pesach (See Chometz After Pesach Chart).
+Furthermore, if a tablet (not on the list) contains chometz it is unlikely that a k’zayis of chometz is in the entire container; therefore, there is no prohibition of ownership over Pesach (See Chometz After Pesach Chart).

 III.
 How Information is Obtained and on What Halachic Basis